 This column is any optional command-line parameters for the selected item (item F).
 See item L for details on how to modify or tweak these.

 The edit field for the selected item's command-line parameters (item H).
-These are optional parameters used by the launcher of the saved item, and are used in top-down order (for example, opening websites in new tabs).
+These are optional parameters used by the launcher (seen above it) of the saved item, and are used in top-down order (for example, opening websites in new tabs).
 Specify them per the following launcher types:

 The edit field for the selected item's keystrokes (item I).
 Keystrokes specified here are not encrypted, and will be auto-typed when the window appears after its app is launched.
 An example use of keystrokes is a web browser that needs to be started in full-screen mode by pressing the {f11} key after it opens, or starting a video in full-screen playback by pressing {altdown}{enter}.
 To insert a timed delay before the typing starts, specify {z#} where # is the number of milliseconds to wait.
 For example, {z500} means wait half a second and {z1000} is one second.